 These situations can apply to just about any of us, so NALT is certainly a very useful nootropic.

-Let’s take a closer look at how it can help people struggling with this debilitating issue.
+Let’s take a look at how it can help people with these debilitating issues…

 NALT for Depression – How effective is it?

-The 3 neurotransmitters most closely associated with depression are Dopamine, Norepinephrine, and Serotonin.
-NALT increases levels of Dopamine, Norepinephrine, and Epinephrine.
+The 3 neurotransmitters most closely associated with depression are dopamine, norepinephrine, and serotonin.

 It’s not an exact match, but I guess 2 out of 3 isn’t bad.

 Nonetheless, NALT has been proven to protect both animal and human test subjects from depression due to various stressors.

 Generally speaking though, some studies have had results that were inconclusive.

 In my opinion, NALT is not a suitable replacement for traditional therapy when it comes to depression.